-Councillor for Drybrook and Lydbrook, Deputy Leader of Reform UK Gloucestershire, and a senior finance professional bringing two decades of commercial discipline to local government.
+Councillor for Drybrook and Lydbrook and Deputy Leader of Reform UK Gloucestershire, bringing financial discipline and commercial experience to local government.

 A Gloucestershire County Councillor and Deputy Leader of Reform UK Gloucestershire, I bring more than two decades of senior financial and commercial experience to public service.

 I hold a BA (Hons) in Accounting and Finance and am a longstanding ACCA Affiliate.
-My earlier career spanned banking at Lloyds Banking Group, aerospace at GKN, and global manufacturing.
+My career has spanned banking at Lloyds Banking Group, aerospace at GKN, renewable energy, and global manufacturing.
 That experience gives me a clear and practical understanding of how budgets are spent, how value is measured, and where waste creeps in.

 On the Council I serve as Vice Chair of the Gloucestershire Economic Strategy Scrutiny Committee and sit on the Council’s Pension Board, roles where that financial background informs how public funds are stewarded and how the county’s economic strategy is shaped.

-I live in Ruardean Hill in the Forest of Dean.
+I live on Ruardean Hill in the Forest of Dean.

 Out and about across the Forest of Dean and beyond, from local civic occasions to the wider political stage.